kswang2400/counting_twos/README.md

 ## Solution:

-I noticed there was a pattern based on how many digits were in the number
+There is a pattern based on how many digits were in the number

 ```
 range (order of magnitude)      number of zeros